-There are various forms of Inflammatory Bowel Disease’s but the key two you may here are Crohn’s Disease (CD) and Ulcerative Colitis (UC) which are chronic Autoimmune Diseases.
+There are various forms of Inflammatory Bowel Disease’s but the key two you may hear are Crohn’s Disease (CD) and Ulcerative Colitis (UC) which are chronic Autoimmune Diseases.
 They have a lot in common in terms of symptoms (which I’ll discuss in this post) as well as the fact that they affect the digestive system whereby 1.6 million people in the US are affected, over 500,000 people in the UK and a whopping 10 million people worldwide.
-That is a huge statistic for a disease isn’t widely understood or known about.
+That is a huge statistic for a disease that isn’t widely understood or known about.

 Part of the mission of All My Friends Are Eggs is to spread the awareness across the world by making the “invisible disease” visible.

 Crohn’s and Colitis Share Similar Symptoms But What Are They?

 - An urgent need to have a poo

 - Feeling like your bowel movement wasn’t complete

 - Night Sweats

 - Problems with your period – doesn’t apply to men (well I hope not)

 The symptoms above are specific to the gastrointestinal (GI) tract BUT there are potential symptoms which are outside the gut: